bbauska/ufo-mcdonald/README.md

   <li>8.
 Spaceships bringing messengers of terrestrial salvation and occult truth.</li>
 </ol>

-Because I have discussed elsewhere all of these hypotheses in some detail (Ref.
-2), I shall here only very briefly comment on certain points.
+<p>Because I have discussed elsewhere all of these hypotheses in some detail (Ref.
+2),
+I shall here only very briefly comment on certain points.
 Hoaxes and fabrications do crop up, though in percentually far smaller numbers than many UFO scoffers seem to think.
 Some of the independent groups like APRO and NICAP have done good work in